egil/TimeProviderExtensions/README.md

 }
 ```

-This allows you to explicitly pass in an `TestTimeProvider` during testing.
+This allows you to explicitly pass in an `ManualTimeProvider` during testing.

 ## Example - control time during tests